ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 does not fit well into the Unix philosophy.
 I have spent a fair bit of time searching for a simple documentation generator and have yet to find a tool that I am satisfied with.
-The great thing about being software developers is that we often have the means to write our own tools, so rather than settle for a documentation tool that I am unsatisfied with, I'll just create my own.
+One of the great benefits of being a software developer is having the means means to write one's own tools, so rather than settle for a documentation generator that I am unsatisfied with, I'll just create my own.

 ## What Do I Want In a Documentation Generator
 The features (or lack thereof) that I would like in documentation generation